thomann/plotAR/README.md

 plotVR(iris[,1:3],iris$Species)
 ```
 When you load the library, it will start a server listening on port 2908
+(you might have to allow the port to be opened in your firewall)
-and you have to direct your cardboard-smartphone to the corresponding address.
+and then you have to direct your cardboard-smartphone to the corresponding address.
 ```
 http://<ip-address of the machine running your R>:2908/plotVR.html
 ```